swiss-ai-center/documentation/docs/tutorials/getting-started.md

 _Follow the instructions described in the [Core Engine documentation - Run locally using Kubernetes (with minikube) and official Docker images](../reference/core-engine.md)._

-## Start the Webapp

-_Follow the instructions described in the [Webapp documentation - Run locally using Kubernetes (with minikube) and a local Docker image](../reference/webapp.md)._

 ## Start a machine learning service

 A machine learning service is a service that will register to the Core Engine in order to accept tasks to execute.

 Refer to the [Services](../reference/index.md#services) documentation for all the available machine learning backend services.